-Ship self-defense is a priority for the US Navy.
-Equipping ships with effective protection is a major RDT&E and procurement effort through the turn of the century.
-This effort is a multi-faceted program that concentrates on weapons upgrades, sensor enhancements, and data communications/processing innovations.
+Ship self defense is a Navy priority and equipping ships with effective protection is generating significant RDT&E and procurement into the next century.
+This effort is multifaceted and concentrates on weapons upgrades, sensor enhancements, and data communications and processing innovations.
 A key to the program's success is more centralized management and increased priority.

-The USS Stark incident in the Persian Gulf was Capitol Hill's trigger and remains its benchmark.
-Congressional prompting and their measurement of progress is relative to preventing another Stark incident.
+The USS Stark incident in the Persian Gulf was Capitol Hill's trigger and remains the benchmark.
+Congressional prompting is critical to preventing another Stark incident.
 Legislative and programmatic emphasis have been converted into appropriations additions.

-A major change in emphasis on and thrust of these programs developed out of the Navy's strategic and tactical switch from deep sea/blue-water operations to operations in the littoral area close to shore.
+A major change in emphasis on these programs developed out of the Navy's strategic and tactical switch from deep sea/blue-water operations to operations in the littoral area close to shore.
 In the littoral, ships face far more deadly threats from surface-skimming missiles which can be launched without warning from shore sites or ships that are difficult to detect because of shore line and small boat clutter.
 Reaction time will be limited and early detection/rapid reaction critical.